 As it stands, the legality of CBD use by police officers varies from state to state and each individual department.
 Some police officers are given the go-ahead to use CBD products, while others are forbidden.

 What stands clear for cops when it comes to using CBD, however, is just how beneficial it can be.
-When you consider the stress levels and physical toll being a police officer can take, it’s no wonder that many are turning to CBD for the relief they need.
+When you consider the stress levels and physical exhaustion a police officer faces, it’s no wonder that many are turning to CBD for the relief they need.

-The same holds true for first responders like EMTs, paramedics, and firemen.
+The same applies for first responders like EMTs, paramedics, and firemen.